A woman using her personal computer with a satisfactory and a confident loon on her face.

 Liens And Encumbrances On Personal Property

-While most commonly associated with real estate, liens and encumbrances can be applied to personal property too, like cars, boats and other personal assets.
-In the event that you don’t repay a debt, the lender can attach a lien or encumbrance to the property, making it difficult to sell.
+While most commonly associated with real estate, liens and encumbrances can also be applied to personal property, like cars, boats or other assets.
+If you don’t repay a debt, the lender can attach a lien or encumbrance to the property, making it difficult to sell.

 The Bottom Line

 As a homeowner or home buyer, it’s important to understand what encumbrances and liens are and how they can impact your home.
-While it is important to be aware of any encumbrances on a home, you should also keep in mind that there are many types of encumbrances and not all are necessarily bad.
-Simply having a mortgage subjects your property to at least one type of encumbrance, so as long as you make loan payments on time, it usually isn’t a big deal.
+While it’s important to be aware of any encumbrances on a home, you should also keep in mind that there are many types of encumbrances and not all are necessarily bad.
+Simply having a mortgage means your property has at least one type of encumbrance, so as long as you make loan payments on time, it usually isn’t a big deal.

 Are you ready to buy a home?
 Get started online today with Rocket Mortgage®.